bertel76/GettingAndCleaningData/Codebook.md

 The following is a list of all the columns in the data, for those columns described above the description field is left empty

-Column name				 Data type  description subject                  : int   	subject id tbodyacc-mean-x          : num
+Column name	 			data  type  description

+subject                  : int   	subject id tbodyacc-mean-x          : num
 tbodyacc-mean-y          : num